MatthewZito/goldmund-sh-i/README.md

   - local development automated w/Docker Compose
   - automated production deployments w/ Helm + Kubernetes

-### <a name="about"> About (temporary section for dev purposes)

-This is a personal web application intended as an auto-didactic tool for perfecting CI/CD and production-grade development in a fully containerized cloud environment.
-Building this app has been quite interesting; it has necessitated extensive research and unending trials.
-As a developer who aspires to make an impact as a software architect one day, I'm rather pleased with the result.
-I hope you enjoy as well.

-Note to visitors:

-If you are a hiring manager, recruiter, or otherwise an individual considering my competencies as they might apply to your needs, please consider this application to be an examplar of what I can design and build on my own, unassisted.
-My hope here is that this delimits my actual capabilities from those pertinent to apps on which I have worked in a collaborative capacity (just about everything in any developer's professional portfolio).
-That is, here, you can see that I indeed can effectively employ tools such as Docker, Kubernetes, et al.

-If you'd like to work together, you are invited to email me at matthewtzito (gmail).

 ## <a name="docs"></a> Documentation

 ### <a name="demo"> Visualizations + Abstractions